Articling Interview Guidelines

 (4) A lawyer must not offer articles to a student of any law school who has not begun the third year of studies unless the offer is to remain open at least until the offer date designated under subrule (3).

 (5) As an exception to subrule (4), the Credentials Committee may allow a lawyer to withdraw an offer of articles before the offer date designated under subrule (3).

-2-42 (1) A person may apply for enrolment in temporary articles by filing with the Executive Director, not less than 30 days before the enrolment start date,
+2-70 (1) A person may apply for enrolment in temporary articles by filing the following with the Executive Director, not less than 30 days before the enrolment start date:

-(b) an articling agreement in a form approved by the Credentials Committee, and
+(b) an articling agreement in a form approved by the Credentials Committee;

-(c) the fee for temporary articles specified in Schedule 1.
+(c) the application fee for temporary articles specified in Schedule 1.

 (2) The Executive Director may enrol the following in temporary articles: